-Transit and Micro-transit Feeder Service and Facilities (at and to/from a transit stop/ station/terminal)
+Transit and Micro-transit Feeder Service and Facilities (at and to/from a transit stop/station/terminal)

-Transit and Micro-transit Feeder Service and Facilities includes Feeder buses, circulators, Municipal Trolley/Shuttle bus, on-demand transit, micro transit, and bus stops/stations or bays.
-These modes majorly support first and last mile/leg connectivity.
-The majority of the municipalities (31 of 34 municipalities) in Miami-Dade County provide fare-free Trolley/Circulator and/or on-demand Freebee service that connects to the County Metrorail stations or the Metrobus system.
-Additionally, three (3) more municipalities are planning to implement the Freebee service by 2024.
+Transit and Micro-transit Feeder Service and Facilities include Feeder buses, circulator, Municipal Trolley/Shuttle bus, on-demand transit, and micro transit (Freebee), Bus stops/stations or bays.
+These modes majorly supports first and last mile/leg connectivity.
+Majority of the municipalities (31 of 34 municipalities) in Miami-Dade County provide fare-free Trolley/Circulator and/or on-demand Freebee service that connects to the County Metrorail stations or the Metrobus system.
 In 2019, the municipal transit system carried over 14 million passengers whereas the ridership declined in FY 2021 to its lowest of 5.4 million passengers during the COVID-19 pandemic due to service suspensions and reductions.
-However, post pandemic, the ridership trend is increasing with service restorations and new services transporting over 9.06 million passengers in FY 2022.
-The CITT provides funding to the municipalities to support transit service through the People's Transportation Plan half-penny sales Surtax.
+However, post pandemic, the ridership trend is increasing with service restorations and new services transporting over 10.8 million passengers in FY 2023.
+CITT provides funding to the municipalities to support transit service through People's Transportation Plan half-penny sales Surtax.
 Detailed information (transit vehicle, service, ridership, PTP funds, connectivity with County transit system etc.) can be found in the Municipal Program section of this Plan.